Chandransh/calculate-cost-redux/README.md

 # calculate-cost-redux
-A simple cost/bill calculate app using Redux (for Athena).
+A simple cost/bill calculate app using Redux.

 ##How to run the project using npm: